wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-glossary.rst

         The desired :term:`state`.
 This value is used as the reference point for a :term:`controller` 's :term:`error` calculation.

     System
         The physical thing being controlled.
 Has States, Inputs and Outputs associated with it.
 In state-space control, a System refers to a :term:`plant` as well as it's interactions with a controller and observer.
-Mathematically, a system maps inputs to outputs through a linear combination of :term:`state`\s.
+Mathematically, a system maps inputs to outputs through a linear combination of :term:`states <state>`.

     State
         A characteristic of a system that can be used to determine the system's future behavior.
 In state-space notation, the state of a system is written as a column vector describing it's position in state-space.